salacoste/mcp-n8n-workflow-builder/README.md

   ```
 - Check that your environment variables in `.env` and `cline_mcp_settings.json` are set correctly.
 - If you have problems with Claude integration, check the location of the `cline_mcp_settings.json` file.
+- For debugging, run with the `--json-rpc` flag and use curl to send test requests to port 3000.

 ## License